Image 1 of 1

-Diary of Snubs Our Dog — Original Daily Strip Art by Ted Miller (Feb.
+Diary of Snubs Our Dog — Original Daily Strip Art by Richard Rodgers (Feb.
 21, c.
 1947)

-Diary of Snubs Our Dog — Original Daily Strip Art by Ted Miller (Feb.
+Diary of Snubs Our Dog — Original Daily Strip Art by Richard Rodgers (Feb.
 21, c.
 1947)

 Description

-Original daily comic strip art by Ted Miller (1918–2007), ink on paper.
-Dated February 21 and believed to date from circa 1947, corresponding with the early period of Miller’s Diary of Snubs Our Dog run for The Christian Science Monitor.
+Original daily comic strip art by Richard Rodgers, ink on paper.
+Dated February 21 and believed to date from circa 1947, corresponding to the final year of Rodgers’ tenure on Diary of Snubs Our Dog for The Christian Science Monitor.
 The strip centers on a wry exchange about “work” and effort, with Snubs delivering the punchline through earnest confusion and physical comedy.
-Executed with loose, confident linework and conversational captioning, the piece reflects Miller’s early postwar style and the gentle, character-driven humor that defined the series.
+Executed with clean, economical linework and conversational captioning, the piece reflects the understated, character-driven humor that defined Snubs during its mid-century Monitor run.

 Artist Blurb

-Diary of Snubs Our Dog — Original Daily Strip Art by Ted Miller (Feb.
+Diary of Snubs Our Dog — Original Daily Strip Art by Richard Rodgers (Feb.
 21, c.
 1947)

 Description

-Original daily comic strip art by Ted Miller (1918–2007), ink on paper.
-Dated February 21 and believed to date from circa 1947, corresponding with the early period of Miller’s Diary of Snubs Our Dog run for The Christian Science Monitor.
+Original daily comic strip art by Richard Rodgers, ink on paper.
+Dated February 21 and believed to date from circa 1947, corresponding to the final year of Rodgers’ tenure on Diary of Snubs Our Dog for The Christian Science Monitor.
 The strip centers on a wry exchange about “work” and effort, with Snubs delivering the punchline through earnest confusion and physical comedy.
-Executed with loose, confident linework and conversational captioning, the piece reflects Miller’s early postwar style and the gentle, character-driven humor that defined the series.
+Executed with clean, economical linework and conversational captioning, the piece reflects the understated, character-driven humor that defined Snubs during its mid-century Monitor run.

 Artist Blurb